 - Retargeted visitors are 70% more likely to convert compared to ones who aren’t

-As you can see, it’s easy to know that retargeting works, but it’s a lot harder to actually make it work.
+As you can see, it’s easy to know that retargeting works.
+It’s a lot harder, though, to actually make it work.

 You don’t have to be perfect about retargeting, but if you are interested in taking your efforts to the next level, then keep reading.